stefanocaglio/Stefano_website/README.md

 # Stefano_website

-This Repo is for my peronal website development.
+This Repo is for my personal website development.

 It uses just HTML, CSS and Javascript.